 In addition to the Bachelor’s degree in business administration, GSEM offers five Masters with various specialisations.
 Thus, students can expand their knowledge in the disciplines of management (international management or marketing), accounting and control, finance, statistics and international trading.

 Compatible with the university systems of 45 European countries, these programmes incorporate the latest academic developments, taking account of economic realities and of the expectations of professional environments.

 Offering continuing education

-With two MBAs and some twenty executive programmes, GSEM Geneva offers a wide range of continuous education courses enabling any professional to enhance his/her skills in the various fields of management and business administration.
+With two MBAs and some twenty executive programmes, GSEM Geneva offers a wide range of continuing education courses enabling any professional to enhance his/her skills in the various fields of management and business administration.

 Executive programmes are the fruit of close collaboration between the academic and professional spheres.
 The diversity of the parties involved, who are drawn both from the University and from different business sectors, enables a high level of expertise to be achieved and the programmes to be tailored to market requirements.

 Research constitutes a core activity of GSEM.
 It covers all areas of management and results in each year in the publication of numerous works, articles, contributions to collective programmes and papers for scientific conferences.